Looking In and Looking Out

 | Reflexivity | Does this connect with previous experience?
 How could I handle it better?
 Consequences of alternatives?
 How do I now feel?
 Can I support myself and others better? |

 Johns’s model asks the reflective practitioner to do two related but distinct things: look in on themselves, and look out at the situation.
 The two movements together give the model its depth.
-The article goes into both, plus the framework for considering what internal factors are influencing the practitioner.
+The article goes into both movements and shows how Carper’s five patterns of knowing can be applied to the material each one produces.

 The looking-in movement